wp-plugins/ik-facebook/readme.txt

 = More Than Just A Custom Facebook Feed - Events and Photo Galleries, too! =

 The IK Facebook Plugin intends to support all types Facebook content - not just standard Feeds.
 Currently, we have support for Facebook Events and Facebook Photo Galleries.
-More features and functionality are added very regularly.
-Don't see something you need?
-Let us know!

 == Installation ==